directus/directus/.changeset/perfect-dogs-hope.md

 ---
-'@directus/app': minor
+'@directus/app': patch
 ---

-Improved the calendar layout
+Improved calendar layout styling to be more consistent